 Approximately 20 people were involved in the pilot projects, which received high marks from customers.

 “Accurate preparation was necessary to develop a knowledge management culture internally,” says Macciò.
 “Apart from the selected tools and before undertaking any information technology (IT) deployment process, we had to define a formal structure for the entire corporate knowledge structure.
 We classified our know-how in documents called Design Practices, which are now stored in a secured folder inside Teamcenter, accessible to all authorized users in a tracked and monitored mode.”

 There were three major benefits realized by AEN’s Development Engineering through the Collaborative Engineering project built with Teamcenter.
 First, AEN was better able to share corporate know-how, a key factor for an organization that is constantly growing and an essential condition to release optimized new products within narrow timeframes.

 Second, AEN realized superior data generation, management and traceability.
 Santucci explains, “The ability to collect analysis data and reports from our operations delivers clear benefits in terms of cycle time and data reliability, as you can re-use previously implemented processes to achieve documented and reliable results.”

 Third, the standardization and optimization of design processes, which are official, shared and identical for everyone, resulted in a significant reduction in processing and computing time for all users.

 Today, there are 1,300 Teamcenter users at AEN.
-Two hundred people also use Siemens PLM Software’s NX™ software.
+Two hundred people also use Siemens Digital Industries Software’s NX™ software.
 According to management, those numbers are sure to grow, with significant cost, time and quality gains anticipated.